d610f20/random-activitygen-py/README.md

 Two ways of testing school placement has been implemented; assignment divergence and KS-tests.
 The latter are executed in a mixture of Matlab and R.

 Assignment divergence testing can be configured to be made on the basis of one or more runs, be visualised or not, and have different bounds defined.

+### City gates
+City gates are tested by comparing how many generated gates are placed on an edge where a real school is.
+The real schools can be found in `stats/`.
+A Student's t-test is performed on the number of correctly placed city gates.

+### Population and industry density
+Population and industry density was tested by comparison with trips created by `randomTrips.py` and the traffic from the [LuST](https://github.com/lcodeca/LuSTScenario) scenario.